 This issue presents a question of statutory interpretation.
-We review issues of statutory interpretation de novo.
-Generally, the primary objective in constructing a statute is to ascertain and give effect to the Legislature's intent.
+We review de novo issues of statutory interpretation.
+Generally, the primary objective in construing a statute is to ascertain and give effect to the Legislature's intent.
 The MMMA was enacted as a result of an initiative adopted by the voters.
 The words of an initiative law are given their ordinary and customary meaning as would have been understood by the voters.
 We presume that the meaning as plainly expressed in the statute is what was intended.
-[People v Redden, \\\\ Mich App \\\\; \\\ NW2d \\\\ (2010), slip op at 6-7 (internal quotation marks and citations omitted).]
+[People v Redden, 290 Mich App 65, 76; 799 NW2d 184 (2010) (quotation marks and citations omitted).]